 If a prospective employer is going to check your social media for clues on what you look like, why not provide them with links to the most professional of your online profiles?

-To do this, you can provide a link to your LinkedIn profile or online portfolio directly on your resume.
-Both are likely to feature a professional profile picture of you, and you since you created them with job hunting in mind, you might as well leverage them to your advantage.
+Provide a link to your LinkedIn profile or online portfolio directly on your resume.
+Both are likely to feature a professional profile picture of you, and you since you created them with job hunting in mind, you might as well leverage them.

-Plus, your LinkedIn profile and online portfolio will create much better impressions of you than other channels like your Facebook or Instagram accounts, which are more casual and might feature images of you that you’d rather your employer not see.
+Plus, your LinkedIn profile and online portfolio should create better impressions of you than your Facebook and Instagram accounts, which are more casual and may feature images of you you’d rather employers not see.

 If you’re wondering whether or not including a resume picture is a smart move for you, there are many considerations to take into account.
-Ask yourself these five essential questions to help you decide whether putting your photo on your resume is right for you.
+Make sure it’s appropriate for the position you want and the country you’re in, and you should be fine.